eg90804/oracle/README.markdown

 ###Specifying the SID

 All types have a name like `sid\resource`.
 The sid is optional.
 If you don't specify the sid, the type will use the first database instance from the `/etc/oratab`  file.
 We advise you to use a full name, e.g. an sid and a resource name.
-This makes the manifest mutch more reseliant for changes in the environment.
+This makes the manifest much more resilient for changes in the environment.

 ###oracle_user